LoveKino/jsonScissor/README.md

 #### sourceJson
   the json you want to "cut".
 #### tarSample
-  the sample you want to get.
+  the sample of target json you want to get.
 #### config
   * maxDeepth<br>
   define the max deepth of cutting.
 Starting with 1, if set means do not cut, if do not set value means cut to the deepest.